 The Fibonacci Retracement tool has the marked retracement levels, which are 0.236, 0.382, 0.500, 0.618, and 0.764, and now we only have to figure out how to use them.
 Each Fibonacci Retracement level is a support level in case of the uptrend and a resistance level in case of a downtrend.
-We can think of several strategies to work with these zones and I would like to focus your attention to the key aspects of working with the Fibonacci grid.
+We can think of several strategies to work with these areas and I would like to focus your attention on the key aspects of working with the Fibonacci grid.

 The market often works off the Fibonacci Retracement levels well.
 The key task of a trader is to stretch the grid on the chart.

 In theory, a trader should stretch it from the beginning of the trend till its end, that is, between the limiting opposite extreme points.

 It means that a trader should accurately determine the end of the trend and its switch.
 It is quite a task to do that without using any other analysis methods, which is why few traders build their trading strategies using merely the Fibonacci tools.
 Many traders believe that it would be good to add the candlestick models that allow seeing the trend switch by the specific candlestick formation.
 I can only advise you to test various options.

 - Using the Fibonacci Retracement levels cannot guarantee you the accurate pip-to-pip bounce from each level.
 You need to know how to work with these areas the same as with the support and resistance lines created using different tools.
 You can trade bounce, breakout and false breakout on the retracement levels 0.382, 0.500, 0.618 and other levels.
 I recommend you take the time to perfect each of these scenarios.